ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ##### 2. We create an empty list to store our dates
 ##### 3. We set the first date in the series, which is Midnight (00:00) on the 2nd January 2018.
 (Midnight is set by default if no hours/minutes are specified)
 ##### 4. We set the end date for our date, which is 23:59 on the 3rd January 2018.
 ##### 5. Set the timestep as a `timedelta` object.
-(Remember, the weather the station data is recorded every minute.
+(Remember, the weather station data is recorded every minute.
 ##### 6. Iterate by adding the time delta to the start time, and appending the new time step to the list, until we reach the final time.

 Finally, we now have a new list of times that we can plot.
 When we call plt.plot() this time, we are going to supply *two* arguments: an x series (datetimes) and a y series (pressure).

-Add the above code into to your script after the data loading lines, then run the script again.
+Add the above code into your script after the data loading lines, then run the script again.
 (Make sure you still have a plt.savefig() call at the end).

 We can also add a few extra matplotlib functions to tidy up our plot: